School Health

 Wellness Guidelines

 Child carrying lunch tray.
-In 2007, a collaborative effort between the DOH, HIDOE, and community stakeholders resulted in the development of the Wellness Guidelines.
-The Wellness Guidelines implement Board of Education local wellness Policy 103-1 and fulfill the requirements of Public Law 108-265 Section 204 and the Healthy Hunger-Free Kids Act of 2010.
-The Wellness Guidelines support a healthy school environment through nutrition criteria for food and beverages that are sold or made available on a school campus, goals for nutrition education, health education, physical activity, physical education, and professional development for staff.
+The Wellness Guidelines implement the Board of Education’s local school wellness Policy 103-1 and fulfill the requirements of Public Law 108-265 Section 204 and the Healthy Hunger-Free Kids Act of 2010.
+Representative stakeholders from the DOH, HIDOE, and community agencies across the state provided input in the 2007 development and 2017 revision of the Wellness Guidelines.
+The Wellness Guidelines support a healthy school environment through nutrition criteria for food and beverages that are sold or made available on a school campus, goals for nutrition education, health education, physical activity, physical education, and wellness-focused professional development for staff.

 Promoting Healthy Behaviors